MicrosoftDocs/learn/learn-pr/iot/route-process-messages-from-your-iot-devices/includes/5-exercise-create-azure-stream-analytics-job.md

     The **New Stream Analytics job** pane is displayed.

-1. On the **New Stream Analytics job** pane, fill in the following fields:
+1. In the **New Stream Analytics job** pane, fill in the following fields:

    | Parameter | Value |
    | --------- | ----- |